 |Additional Data||20p/MB after the first 20MB/day|

-The best value deal for occasional mobile users is currently Three’s 321 Plan.
+Lower calling rates can be found if you take the time to shop around.
+For light users, the best value deal is currently Three’s 321 Plan.
 Three charges 3p/minute, 2p/text and 1p/MB of data.
 For a typical smartphone user who consumes about 10MB/day, you’ll pay approximately 10p/day to access the internet.
 For more information, check out our full review of Three’s 321 Tariff.

 Gigabags: Tablet & Mobile Broadband Bundles

-If you need to make a phone call or want to send a text, you’ll pay giffgaff’s standard PAYG rates of 10p/minute and 6p/text.
+If you need to make a phone call or want to send a text message, you’ll pay giffgaff’s standard PAYG rates of 10p/minute and 6p/text.

 Outside of your allowance, you’ll pay 2p/MB for any extra data used.
-There’s a 50MB buffer before you’ll start to be charged (i.e. on the £5 gigabag you can actually use 550MB before you’ll be charged).
+There’s a 50MB buffer before you start getting charged (i.e. on the £5 gigabag you can actually use 550MB before you’ll be charged).

 Although gigabags are designed for tablets and dongles, they can also be used in a smartphone.
-This could be ideal if you rarely call or text: if data is your main requirement.
+This can be ideal if you rarely call or text: if data is your main requirement on a smartphone.
 The £5 gigabag gives you 500MB of data (compared to the £5 goodybag which only comes with 20MB).

 If you’re struggling to decide which gigabag to buy, see our guide to the real-world meaning of mobile download limits.

-From June 2013, giffgaff has also offered low cost international calling.
-Calling abroad starts from 2p/minute (charges vary depending on the country you’re calling) and texting abroad costs 8p per SMS (any country, any time).
-Rather bizarrely, it’s sometimes cheaper to call abroad than it is to call a number in the UK.
+giffgaff also offers low cost international calling.
+Calling abroad starts from 2p/minute (charges vary depending on the country you’re calling) and texting abroad costs 8p per message (any country, any time).
+Rather bizarrely, it’s sometimes cheaper to call an international number than it is to call a number in the UK.

-For people who often call abroad, significant savings can be found on giffgaff.
+For people who regularly call abroad, significant savings can be found on giffgaff.
 Often, mainstream mobile networks will charge you around £1.50/minute to call another country.
-Offers are sometimes available for cheaper international calling but the offers are often incompatible with the best value packages for a smartphone.
+Although offers are sometimes available for cheaper international calling, these offers are often incompatible with the best value packages for a smartphone.
 With giffgaff, you’re able to combine a great value goodybag with low cost international calling.

 |Country||Calls to Landline||Calls to Mobile||Text Message|